statskaren/Gentle-Introduction-to-R/README.md

   Now, we're gonna see how to reproduce, step by step

-# 1. Download or clone this repository:
+# 1. Download or clone this repository and install the packages:
 git clone https://github.com/statskaren/Gentle-Introduction-to-R.git

+Install the required packages if you haven't already: library.install(c("rmarkdown", "knit", "tidyverse"))

 # 2. Open in RStudio:
 Open the introduction_to_R.Rmd file in RStudio.